YaelDillies/ChandraFurstLipton/docs/index.md

 The discrete convolution/Lp norm/Fourier transform material belongs in mathlib and we hope to PR it there once the transition to Lean 4 has completed.
 Almost periodicity should similarly be upstreamed to mathlib given the numerous applications.
 The rest of the material might forever live in this repository.

 On top of the new developments, there are many basic lemmas needed for this project that are currently missing from mathlib.

+Here is the list of files that do not depend on any other ChandraFurstLipton file, indicating they are good candidates for upstreaming to mathlib:

+{% include files_to_upstream.md %}

 ## Build the Lean files